New Findings of Early Life on Earth Date Back 3.77 Billion YearsMarch 03, 2017 / Written by: Miki Huynh

 The University College London produced a video detailing the study:

-Funding for the research was provided by the University College London, the London Centre for Nanotechnology, the Engineering and Physical Sciences Research Council, the NASA Astrobiology Institute, the Carnegie Institute of Washington, and Carnegie of Canada.
+Funding for the research was provided by the University College London, the London Centre for Nanotechnology, the Engineering and Physical Sciences Research Council, the NASA Astrobiology Institute, the Carnegie Institution of Washington, and Carnegie of Canada.

 The paper aligns with theories connecting the beginnings of life to hydrothermal vents, and has sparked wide public interest, in addition to some debate.
 An article published in the Washington Post has astrobiologists weighing in on the discovery, which if fully verified would encourage research into the search for life on Mars, Europa, and other planets based on similar evidence.

-An earlier report of ancient life found in stromatolite from Greenland dating back 3.7 billion years was published during the summer of 2016 in Nature, and the discovery of an ancient microbial ecosystem unearthed in the Pilbara of Western Australia that dated back 3.48 billion years was published in Astrobiology.
+An earlier report of ancient life found in stromatolites from Greenland dating back 3.7 billion years was published during the summer of 2016 in Nature, and the discovery of an ancient microbial ecosystem unearthed in the Pilbara of Western Australia that dated back 3.48 billion years was published in Astrobiology.